magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 ## Step 5: Select Initial Tags

+> *"Two pilots, same training, same ship.
+One crashes into an asteroid, the other threads the needle at full burn.
+The difference?
+How they see the universe."*
+>
+> *—Admiral Chen, explaining the Universal Tag System to new cadets*

 ### What Are Tags?

 **Tags** are narrative descriptors that define *how* your skills manifest.
 Each skill rank grants one tag that creates unique character differentiation even among characters with identical mechanical skills.

+**[INFOGRAPHIC: Tag System Overview]**
+*Visual showing how the same skill can manifest differently through different tag combinations*

 ### Tag Selection Process